|Yu-Gi-Oh! TRADING CARD GAME

 The number of Swiss rounds is determined by the number of Duelists enrolled in the tournament.
 Rounds in the Yu-Gi-Oh!
 TRADING CARD GAME are 40 minutes long.
 Since you can play all rounds in a Swiss tournament, you should expect to be at the event for several hours.

 Sometimes a Match will not be finished when the time ends for a round.
-If this happens, the Duelist should note whose turn it is when time is called, and raise their hands for a judge.
+If this happens, it is both Duelists' responsibility to note whose turn it is when time is called.
+Duelists who require assistance with the End of Match procedures should raise their hand and call for a judge.
 The judge should be notified that the Match is ongoing and whose turn it is.
-The judge may or may not stay to supervise the End of Match procedure, but should ensure that both Duelists understand the following procedure.
+The judge may or may not stay to supervise the End of Match procedure, but should ensure that both Duelists understand the following procedures.

-Please follow these instructions when proceeding to End of Match procedures during the Swiss portion of the tournament:
+Keeping these three (3) rules in mind, please follow these instructions when proceeding to End of Match procedures:

 Q: Can I buy and sell cards from other participants at the event?

 Each YCS VIP Qualifier location may have different buying, selling, or trading policies.
 Duelists should contact the OTS and inquire about that OTS' policies regarding buying, selling, and trading.

 Q: I would like to provide feedback to KDE-US concerning the YCS VIP Qualifier I attended, who should I contact?

 If you attended one of our YCS VIP Qualifiers and would like to send us feedback, you can send us an e-mail about your specific event by e-mailing us at firstname.lastname@example.org With the header line "Latin America YCS VIP Qualifier Feedback [Store Name]".
 All feedback, including comments about the OTS, the judges, or the event itself, will be welcome!
 All feedback is always kept confidential.
 Please make sure your e-mail includes which YCS VIP Qualifier you attended, including store name, city, and state.